1.2 Safeguarding children, young people and vulnerable

 concern; however this should not delay any referrals being made to the children’s social care or where appropriate, the Local Authority Designated Officer (LADO), Ofsted or RIDDOR.

 Key commitment 2

-The Alliance is committed to responding promptly and appropriately to all incidents or
+We are committed to responding promptly and appropriately to all incidents, allegations or

-concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in 'What to do if you’re worried a child is being abused' (HMG 2006).
+concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in 'What to do if you’re worried a child is being abused' (HMG 2015) and ‘No